apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 Currently, bootstrapping a storage plugin configuration works only when the first Drillbit in the cluster first starts up.
 The configuration is stored in ZooKeeper, preventing Drill from picking up the bootstrap-storage-plugins.json again.

-After cluster startup, you have to use the REST API or Drill Web UI to add a storage plugin configuration.
+After cluster startup, you have to use the REST API or Drill Web Console to add a storage plugin configuration.
 Alternatively, you can modify the entry in ZooKeeper by uploading the json file for that plugin to the /drill directory of the zookeeper installation, or by just deleting the /drill directory if you do not have configuration properties to preserve.